 Clean Cars 4 All is a program that focuses on providing incentives through California Climate Investments to lower-income California drivers to scrap their older, high-polluting car and replace it with a zero- or near-zero emission replacement.
 The program aims to focus the benefits of the program to low-income and disadvantaged communities and has a heavy emphasis on consumer protections, education of the new technologies, and coordination with other clean transportation programs.
-The California Air Resources Board is the designated administering agency for the Clean Cars 4 All program.
+CARB is the designated administering agency for the Clean Cars 4 All program.
+Programs are available in select air districts, and individual air districts administer the local Clean Cars 4 All program.